OP-DSL/OPS/README.md

   doi={10.1109/TPDS.2017.2778161}}
 ```

-## Contact
+## Support and Contact
-If you wish to report a bug with the software, please contact the [OP-DSL team](https://op-dsl.github.io/about.html)
+The preferred method of reporting bugs and issues with OPS is to submit an issue via the repository’s issue tracker.
+Users can also email the authors directly by contacting the the [OP-DSL team](https://op-dsl.github.io/about.html).

 ## Contributing